front-commerce/developers.front-commerce.com/source/docs/advanced/payments/adyen.md

 - Additional Settings
   - HMAC Key (HEX Encoded): click generate and copy it to `FRONT_COMMERCE_ADYEN_HMAC_KEY` environment variable defined above

+### Enable Adyen's Stored Payment Methods (optional)

+You can opt for Adyen to store your customers' credit card information and allow a faster checkout experienceby adding `FRONT_COMMERCE_ADYEN_STORE_PAYMENT_DETAILS=true` in your `.env` file.

+If you are using the default Front-Commerce Adyen component, your customer should now be able to save their credit card information during checkout by checking the "Save for my next payment" checkbox.

 ### That's it!

 You can now configure your Adyen payment methods from the Customer Area under `Settings > Payment Methods` and [test the integration](https://docs.adyen.com/development-resources/test-cards/test-card-numbers)